Accenture/kx.as.code/README.md

 * Dynamic on-demand provisioning/destruction of test environments in the public/private cloud
 * End-to-end developer workstation to enhance local quality assurance capabilities

-### Message from the creator of KX.AS.CODE
-> <i>I am a big fan of OpenSource technologies.
-Happy to give something back to the community.
-Without all the OpenSource technologies out there, this workstation wouldn't even be possible!</i>
--- Patrick Delamere, :slightly_smiling_face:
->
-><i>P.S.
-Would be great if you could come and say hello in our [Discord channel](https://discord.gg/TbwD9cmqUC) and tell us how you are using KX.AS.CODE!</i> :partying_face:

 ## What is the KX.AS.CODE Workstation?

 KX.AS.CODE is a dynamic fully configurable and customizable `local cloud like` `Kubernetes environment` with a number of functionalities you would expect to see when managing a `Kubernetes cluster` in the `cloud`, including an `ingress controller`, `local and network storage services`, `load-balancer`, `domain services`, `identity management`, `secrets management`, a `certificate authority`... and the best bit, you can launch it very quickly from our Jenkins based configurator and launcher.
 See the [Quick Start Guide](https://accenture.github.io/kx.as.code/Quick-Start-Guide/)!